Pregnancy and ringing in the ears

 Timing of Ringing in the ears during Pregnancy

-This ringing in the ears during pregnancy knowledge typically comes up during late-pregnancy and stays a few weeks postpartum.
+This ringing in the ears during pregnancy typically is reported in late-pregnancy and stays a few weeks postpartum.
 For those who already have tinnitus before pregnancy, the ringing maybe louder than normal or more obvious.
 As hormonal levels change during the pregnancy, so does the ringing in the ears.
 Higher hormone levels later in pregnancy as well as the first couple of weeks after delivery can make the ringing in the ears frustrating and worrying.
 What’s promising about that particular situation is that it is often temporary.

 Ringing in the Ears related to Hormonal Replacement Therapy